Sarzameen

-Sarzameen is a 2025 Indian Hindi-language action drama film written and directed by Kayoze Irani (in his directorial debut).
+Sarzameen is a 2025 Indian Hindi-language action thriller film written and directed by Kayoze Irani, in his directorial debut.
 Produced by Karan Johar, Hiroo Yash Johar, and Apoorva Mehta under Dharma Productions, in collaboration with Star Studios, the film stars Prithviraj Sukumaran, Kajol, and Ibrahim Ali Khan.
 Set in Kashmir, the film follows an Indian Army officer who discovers that his estranged son has joined a militant group.

 Sarzameen was released on 25 July 2025 on the streaming platform JioHotstar and received negative reviews from critics.
 This was the last film to be released under the Star Studios name before being rebranded to Star Studio18 in August 2025.

 Plot

 Colonel Vijay Menon, a decorated Indian Army officer posted in Jammu & Kashmir, captures two terrorists — Mohsin and his brothers Aabil and Qaabil.
 In retaliation, the terrorists kidnap his young son Harman, demanding the release of their men.
 Despite his wife Meher's pleas, Vijay refuses to compromise national security.
 He executes Aabil and declares that the safety of the nation comes before personal ties.

 During a rescue operation in a terrorist camp, the Army finds several hostages — among them is a now-adult Harman.
 Meher welcomes him back joyfully, but Vijay suspects that his son might have been replaced or brainwashed.
 A DNA test confirms that Harman is indeed their biological son.

 Years in captivity have left Harman deeply radicalized under Qaabil's influence.
 His loyalty to extremist ideology clashes with his family's attempts to reconnect.
 Meher tries to restore emotional ties, while Vijay remains guarded, aware of the threat Harman may pose.

 The growing distrust leads to a confrontation where Harman, armed, faces his father.
 In the chaos, Meher is accidentally shot and injured.
 Overwhelmed by confusion and guilt, Harman flees.

 Qaabil plans a massive bombing at a dam inauguration, which Harman is unknowingly drawn into.
 A major revelation follows — Meher is revealed to have been an undercover Pakistani Intelligence operative.
 Meher captures Qaabil, extracts the bomb deactivation code, and sends it to Vijay.
-Severely wounded in the process, she sacrifices herself for the mission.

 Vijay and Harman work together to deactivate the bomb in time.
 In a final act of redemption, Harman risks his life to stop another attacker.
 The attack is foiled, but Meher dies from her injuries.
 The film ends with Vijay and Harman mourning Meher's sacrifice, united by her legacy of duty and betrayal.